-It’s commonly accepted that most students or new grads have no money–and maybe it’s true… who knows.
-But you’d be hard-pressed to find a more common way of generating passive income.
+But investing can be pretty close.
+You’d be hard-pressed to find a more common way of generating passive income.

 The economics of blogging are pretty straightforward.
-You buy a domain name, and write some crap online that people hopefully read.
-The more people who read it, the more money you make.
+You buy a domain name, and write some stuff online that people hopefully read.
 You can make money from display advertising, affiliate marketing, coaching, speaking, and about a billion other things.